 The ARGO Web API

-The ARGO Web API provides the Serving Layer of ARGO.
+The ARGO Web API provides the serving layer of ARGO.
 It is comprised of a high performance and scalable datastore and a multi-tenant REST HTTP API, which is used for retrieving the Status, Availability and Reliability reports and the actual raw metric results.

 The ARGO Web UI